kciurleo/AGN/README.md

 `post_async.sh` makes an asynchronous request to a catalogue with the query in a given text file; initially set up for the XMM EPIC catalogue, and should in theory work for eROSITA, but currently doesn't.

 `repro_chandra.sh` reprocesses large amounts of Chandra data, assuming files are all in one input directory.

+`deleter.sh` deleted all the data originally moved over from Seth's downloaded data, such that they can be redownloaded from the CSC to avoid having to reprocess everything.

+`check_non_download.sh` checks sources which failed during wavdetect to see if their folders are empty for some reason and downloads the obsids if so.

+`ds9_checker.sh` and `ds9_energy_filtering.sh` create pngs of sources with match errors, including both the regions created by wavdetect and the location of the source for visual inspection of the errors.
+The latter also limits the energy to between 0.3-8 keV to reduce noise.

 ### csvs